8 Ways To Teach Climate Change In Almost Any Classroom

 The National Science Teachers Association has a comprehensive curriculum.

-The Paleontological Research Institution in Ithaca, NY has a book called the Teacher-Friendly Guide to Climate Change.
+The Paleontological Research Institution in Ithaca, N.Y., has a book called the Teacher-Friendly Guide to Climate Change.

 Ripple Effect "creates STEM curriculum" for K-6 "about real people and places impacted by climate change," starting with New Orleans.